lucrussell/notes/_posts/2017-08-23-kafkacat-quick-reference.md

     kafkacat  -b localhost:9092 -L -t mytopic

+## Read Messages From File
-## Read messages from a file, each message separated by a newline
+Read messages from a file, with each message separated by a newline:

     kafkacat -P -l -b kafka:9092 -t mytopic myfile